ondrejmrkus/ondrejmrkus.github.io/content/blog/fsf.md

 This way, she **reacts to opportunities faster** than most people while **taking less risk** because she doesn’t commit herself fully until she sees the project is probably going to work.

-<b>Example: Developing a new course in 3 weeks</b>
+Example: Developing a new course in 3 weeks
-<p>This April, I had an idea for a writers course, but I was buried in other projects and didn’t know how it should work.
+- This April, I had an idea for a writers course, but I was buried in other projects and didn’t know how it should work.
 So I ran an experiment.
-I made a <a href="https://metasprint.webflow.io/">simple website</a> and I sent it to a few friends who wanted to write more.</p>
+I made a [simple website](https://metasprint.webflow.io/) and I sent it to a few friends who wanted to write more.
-<p>They sent me feedback, and I used it to improve the idea.
+- They sent me feedback, and I used it to improve the idea.
 I repeated this 3 times with different friends.
 And, in the third round, I started getting replies like “I want this.
-When does it start?”</p>
+When does it start?”
-<p>I knew I’m onto something.
+- I knew I’m onto something.
 So I told my friends the course is happening: Weekly sessions for a month and the price is $50.
-7 people enrolled and I ran the course.</p>
+7 people enrolled and I ran the course.
-<p>The whole process took just 3 weeks and just a few hours of work from having the idea to launching the course with 7 paying customers.</p>
+- The whole process took just 3 weeks and just a few hours of work from having the idea to launching the course with 7 paying customers.

 > **Try different things as experiments, use what works, and discard the rest.
 Repeat.**